 - 1. Open Control Panel and click View Network status and tasks under Network and internet - 2.
 Click Change adapter settings - 3.
 Right-click the new Loopback adapter and select Properties - 4.
-Un-check all items except Internet Protocol Version 4 (TCP/IPv4)
+Un-check all items except Internet Protocol Version 4 (TCP/IPv4) as shown below

-5. Select Internet Protocol Version (TCP/IPv4), click Properties and configure the IP address to be the same as the Virtual Server (VIP), with a full subnet mask e.g. 192.168.2.20/32
+Select Internet Protocol Version (TCP/IPv4), click Properties and configure the IP address to be the same as the Virtual Server (VIP) with a subnet mask of 255.255.255.255, e.g. 192.168.2.20 / 255.255.255 as shown below

-- 6. Click OK on the TCP/IP popup window, then click Close on the Loopback Properties window to save the new setting - 7.
-Now repeat the above process on the other Windows 2008 / 2012 real servers
+- 6. Click OK on TCP/IP Properties, then click Close on Connection Properties to save and apply the new settings - 7.
+Now repeat the above process on the other Windows 2008 real servers

 N.B.
-For Windows 2008 & 2012, it's not necessary to modify the interface metric on the advanced tab and should be left set to Automatic
+For Windows 2008, it's not necessary to modify the interface metric on the advanced tab and should be left set to Automatic